1 + 1

 Functions always have parentheses after their name, and they can take one or several arguments, or none at all, depending on what they can do, and how the user wants to use them.

-Notice how Spyder gives you hints about the available arguments after typing the function name?
+Notice how Positron gives you hints about the available arguments after typing the function name?

 10 or 'ab' |